-This page describes how to create a collection with field mappings in Rockset.
+This page describes what field mappings are, and how to create collections with them.

 A field mapping allows you to specify transformations to be applied on all documents inserted into a collection.
-This can be used for type coercion, anonymization, tokenization, etc.
+Any valid SQL expression can be used to describe the transformation logic in a field mapping definition.

-Any field may be used as the output of a transformation.
-Special fields require the result of the transformation to be of a specific type:
+Any field may be used as the output of a field mapping.
+Special fields require the result of the field mapping SQL expression to be of a specific type:

 stringthat is used as a primary key (so must be unique across all documents in a collection).